k-amara/k-amara.github.io/_pages/about.md

 ## Short Bio

-Kenza Amara is a Doctoral Fellow at the ETH AI Center.
-She completed her BS and MSc in Computer Science and Applied Mathematics at Ecole Polytechnique Paris.
-She completed a second MSc in Environmental Sciences at ETH Zurich.
+I am a Doctoral Fellow at the ETH AI Center, supervised by Prof. Andreas Krause and Prof. Menna El-Assady at ETH Zurich.

-I am a Doctoral Fellow at the ETH AI Center.
 I completed my BS and MSc in Computer Science and Applied Mathematics at Ecole Polytechnique Paris.
 I completed a 2nd MSc in Environmental Sciences at ETH Zurich.

 Meanwhile, I have run several research project combining computer science and real-world applications.
 In 2022, I worked at Microsoft Research Cambridge to improve feature attribution methods in drug discovery.
-In 2021, I joined Facebook AI Research Paris where she worked on enhancing decoder capacity for data compression retrieval.
+In 2021, I joined Facebook AI Research Paris where I worked on enhancing decoder capacity for data compression retrieval.
 In 2020, I developed OneForest, a tree species detection algorithm based on GNN and optimal transport theory, at Crowther Lab, ETH Zurich.
-In 2019, I worked on ML-based prediction of californinian wildfires at the Earth Institute of Columbia University, US.
+In 2019, I worked on ML-based prediction of californian wildfires at the Earth Institute of Columbia University, US.

-Besides my research experience, I have worked as Software Engineer intern at DAIKIN in Osaka, JAPAN in 2018.
+Besides my research experience, I have worked as a Software Engineer intern at DAIKIN in Osaka, JAPAN in 2018.
 In 2017, I was full-time Teaching Assistant for 6 months at the Sino-French Institute of Nuclear Engineering (IFCEN) in Zhuhai, CHINA.

 ## Education